ava-labs/avalanchego/network/README.md

 Upon connection to a new peer, a handshake is performed between the node attempting to establish the outbound connection to the peer and the peer receiving the inbound connection.

 When attempting to establish the connection, the first message that the nodes send are a `Handshake` messages describing compatibility of the nodes.
+If the `Handshake` message is successfully received and the peer decides that it wants a connection with this node, it replies with a `PeerList` message that contains metadata about other peers that allows a node to connect to them.
+See [Peerlist Gossip](#peerlist-gossip).

 As an example, nodes that are attempting to connect with an incompatible version of AvalancheGo or a significantly skewed local clock are rejected.

 ```mermaid
 sequenceDiagram